 As a faith-based asset manager, Crossmark is committed to providing values-based investments to equip people with the means to put their values into action.
-While values-based investments are a central focus of our business, we do offer a wide variety of screened and un-screened investment solutions for all financial advisors and clients to help reach their financial goals.
-This white paper was written to highlight some of the developments in, and rationale for, value-based investing.
-It is not intended to provide a recipe but instead outlines principles, attitudes, opportunities, and perspectives for people of faith that want to align their investments with their values.
+While values-based investments are a central focus of our business, we do offer a wide variety of screened and unscreened investment solutions for all financial advisors and clients to help reach their financial goals.
+This white paper was first written in 2022 to highlight some of the developments in and rationale for values-based investing.
+It is not intended to provide a recipe, but instead outlines principles, attitudes, opportunities, and perspectives surrounding values-based investing.
+This updated version of the 2022 paper is intended to offer more insights to help people of faith who want to align their investments with their values.